genxium/EasyConnect4InSwift/README.md

 This project builds a simple [Connect4/FourInARow game](https://en.wikipedia.org/wiki/Connect_Four), it's inspired by [an Apple Developer sample](https://developer.apple.com/library/ios/samplecode/FourInARow) for GameplayKit minmax strategist.

-However there're several significant differences other than the use of Swift (thus shorter code length) instead of Objective-C.

-1. Additional 'ChipNode' view class for better readibility.
-2. Unified view-controller entry/method for either human or AI moves.
-3. Temporarily removed the strategist instance.

-The state automata for 'Board' is not yet complicated enough to take a place in the codes at the moment :)

 ***How to install***

 This project requires the following OS, IDE and device/simulator to build & run